 Both the Theragun and the B&D is powered by easy-removable lithium-ion batteries.

 The Theragun comes with two powerful lithium-ion batteries that each should work for about 75 minutes, while the B&D included battery will probably last about 30 minutes.

-Due to the powerful charger, the estimated recharge time for the Theragun is about the same as how long the battery will last which is very convenient if you plan to use for long periods of time, e.g. if you are a therapist or want to buy it for your gym.
+Due to the powerful charger, the estimated recharge time for the Theragun is about the same as how long the battery will last which is very convenient if you plan to use it for long periods of time, e.g. if you are a therapist or want to buy it for your gym.
 If we are talking personal use it is probably not that big of a deal.

-It should be mentioned that you can buy additional and more powerful B&D batteries or avoid the whole issue by using a jigsaw with power cord.
+It should be mentioned that you can buy additional and more powerful B&D batteries or avoid the whole issue by using a jigsaw with a power cord.

 3. The Design

 By using a jigsaw you get a much heavier unit.
 If you are one of those strong CrossFit guys or girls I am sure you can handle it, but if you have a smaller build you will probably tire in your arms faster.

 Looking at the dimensions of the two units, the Theragun is also a more compact in size but nothing major.

 Obviously, there are both lighter and smaller jigsaws on the market, but then you are sacrificing the power output.